NVE/fram/docs/why_core_model.md

 # Why do we need a core model?
-In FRAM, the energy market models access data through a core model - a Python object that holds the information about all [components](why_components.md) in the data.
+In FRAM, the energy market models access data through a core model - a Python object that holds the information about all components in the data.
 Different energy models require different levels of input data detail and data formats.
-The core model is therefore an extra [layer of data processing] between the database and model input / output in the FRAM framework(explanation/how_fram_works.md).
+The core model is therefore an extra [layer of data processing](how_fram_works.md) between the database and model input / output in the FRAM framework.

 You might wonder, why do we need a core model at all?
 Here we will try to answer this question by describing two main advantages: smarter data manipulation and possibility to transform data between [high- and low-level components](why_components.md).